top of page

 To the State Library’s Park Street Foundation for the purchase of a laptop computer to be loaded with state purchased software.
 The laptop will be lent to NH public libraries for the digitization of historical records held by their towns and to make them available online through the State Library’s digital platform.

-computer searchable documents, providing valuable time saving and state-of-the-art preservation of historical documents.
+The computer character recognition software can convert typewritten text into computer searchable documents, providing valuable time saving and state-of-the-art preservation of historical documents.